14 Best Things To Do In Lake Hughes, California - Karta.com

 • Not well-marked; GPS map recommended.

-14. Go on a Scenic Drive along San Francisquito Canyon Road
+14. San Francisquito Canyon Road

 Location: Begins near Green Valley and stretches toward Santa Clarita